hanhanwu/Hanhan_Applied_DataScience/README.md

       * The advantage of draw with replacement is, the distribution of the data won't be changed when you are drawing
       * [sklearn methods in data spliting][28]
       * Statistics proved that Bootstrap has close estimates as using the true population, when you have selected enough amount of samples (similar to central theorem)
+      * [My code - Using Bootstrap to Estimate the Coefficients of Linear Regression][51]
+        * Applied on linear regression, and quadratic linear regression
+        * It compares bootstrap results and standard formulas results.
+Even though both got the same estimated coefficients, standard formulas tend to show lower standard errors.
+However sinece standard formulas makes assumptions, while bootstrap is nonparametric, bootstrap tends to be more reliable

   * Cross Validation
     * We can calculate the average evaluation score and the score variance to compare model performance